SAMEERSINGHGAUTAM/NasaProject/README.md

 ### [Note: Ensure you have node and npm installed]

+### [Optional: Update your npm by running "npm i -g npm" in your terminal as administrator]

 ### \* Clone this github repository on your local machine

 ### \* open 2 terminals in your code editor